Art Loss Register: Criticism of methods

 The approach adopted by the ALR has been criticised.
-The Register has contacted owners of stolen art, saying it had information but not revealing it until a fee was paid.
-In another instance, the ALR lied to Sotheby’s, saying that paintings were not stolen.
+The ALR has contacted owners of stolen art, saying it had information but not revealing it until a fee was paid.
+In another instance, the ALR lied to Sotheby's, saying that paintings were not stolen.
 The paintings were then shipped to London, where they were seized.
 The ALR has likened this approach to the police misleading a suspect during an investigation.